Browse our papers

 Authors: Eric Benhamou, Jean-Jacques Ohana, and Beatrice Guez

 Abstract: Investors often face challenges aligning portfolios with specific preferences or regulatory constraints, such as avoiding commodities.
 Can machine learning offer a solution?
 Using Graphical Models, we frame this as an inference problem to replicate a desired fund within set constraints.
-Our approach achieves a high correlation with the target portfolio, allowing cost-effective replication.
-By harnessing generative AI, we can even enhance the original portfolio’s performance.
-Applied to hedge funds, our method outperforms benchmarks while maintaining a strong correlation with the original strategy.
 Read more

 When Small Wins Big: Classification Tasks Where Compact Models Outperform Original GPT-4